xyzith/console_video/README.md

 A chrome extension to play videos in browser console.

 ## How to install
-1. Download or clone this repo.
+1. Download crx file.
-2. Go to chrome://extensions and check "Developer mode".
+2. Go to chrome://extensions.
-3. Import this extension.
+3. Drag the file to browser.

 ## Screenshot:
 ![demo](demo.jpg)